JVlasich/vier_gewinnt_uav/README.md

-# Ich mach morgen weiter, mein Kopf tut weh, ich hab vergessen in der Uni zu speichern :(((((((((((
 # UAV-LiDAR flight planning tool
 A project written for the course Python-Programmierung für Geowissenschaften [120.113] @ TU Wien
 ## Aim of the Project
 The task  was to implement a simple tool to create flight plans for UAV-LiDAR surveys.
-The tool should take an area-of-interest polygon and basic flight mission parameters (flying altitude. flight speed, scanner FOV, scan rate, main flight direction, mission type...) as input and should return a waypoint kml file (readable for DJI pilot app) as output.
+The tool takes an area-of-interest polygon and basic flight mission parameters as input and returns a waypoint kml file as output.
-The tool should be available as a  python module including an argument parser for execution from a command shell.
+The tool is available as an importable module aswell as support for calls from the commandline and a QGIS processing script
-In addition, implementation as a a simple QGIS plugin is desired.
 ## Features

-1. **Input**: an AOI polygon, given as a GeoJSON file (`.geojson`/`.json`).
+- **Input**: an AOI polygon, given as a GeoJSON file (`.geojson`/`.json`) or Plaintext (lon;lat\n).
-2. **Planning**: the polygon is projected into a local metric coordinate system (UTM, auto-detected from the AOI's location unless an EPSG code is given), and flight lines are generated according to the chosen mission type:
+- **Planning**: the polygon is projected into a local metric coordinate system (UTM, auto-detected from the AOI's location unless an EPSG code is given), and flight lines are generated according to the chosen mission type:
    - **`single_grid`** : a back and forth raster across the AOI.
    - **`double_grid`** : two rasters orthogonal to each other for denser coverage.
-   - **`corridor`** : follows the centerline of a long, narrow AOI (road, river, ...) instead of a straight raster, the flight tracks bends in the corridor and supports multiple parallel lines if the corridor is wider than one sensor swath.
+   - **`corridor`** : follows the centerline of a long, narrow AOI (road, river, ...) instead of a straight raster, the flight tracks bends in the corridor and supports multiple parallel lines if the corridor is wider than one sensor swath (work in progress).
-3. **Metrics**: swath width, line spacing, number of lines, estimated point density, total flight length, and flight duration are computed and printed to the console.
+- **Metrics**: swath width, line spacing, number of lines, estimated point density, total flight length, and flight duration are computed and printed to the console.
-4. **Output**: the flight plan is exported as a KML file containing numbered waypoint placemarks and the full flight path as a line.
+- **Output**: the flight plan is exported as a KML file containing numbered waypoint placemarks and the full flight path as a line.
 ## Installation
 ### As Module
 Clone the repository and run `python -m pip -e [path to the repo]` using the python environment you'd like to install the Module in.
+Alternatively drop the ./uavplanner/ Folder into the desired environments site-package directory and install the required dependecies manually:
+- shapely
+- simplekml
+- pyproj
 ### As QGIS-processing-script
-Follow the same step as for the Module-only-installation using python inside the OSGeo4W-Shell's python (comes with qgis).
-Write access to the qgis installation is required which in most cases entails admin priviliges.
+Inside QGIS open the Python Console and type `!python -m pip -e [path to the repo]`.
 After this add the `plan_flight_lines.py` file to the QGIS toolbox.
 ## Usage
+### Command Line
+`python -m uavplanner [input] [options]`
 | Option | Description |
 |---|---|
 | `input` (positional) | AOI polygon file (`.geojson`/`.json`/`.txt`) |